NikitaPash/ASRW_proj/README.md

 - `EventSubscriber` observer interface
 - Concrete observers: `NotificationService`, `AutomationEngine`, `LoggingService`
 - When events occur in the home, relevant services respond appropriately

-**When to use**: When a change to one object requires changing others, and you don't know how many objects need to change or when.

 ## Design Principles Applied